 To be submitted to the REF staff employed on ‘research-only’ contracts must be considered to be independent researchers, defined for the purposes of the REF as “an individual who undertakes self-directed research, rather than carrying out another individual’s research programme” (REF Guidance on Submissions, paragraph 131).

-Where staff are employed on ‘research-only’ contracts we will use indicators to determine research independence.
-To be considered to meet the definition of research independence an individual will need to meet at least one of these two indicators:
+Where staff were employed on ‘research-only’ contracts indicators to determine research independence were used.
+To be considered to meet the definition of research independence an individual would need to meet at least one of these two indicators:

 1 – Leading or acting as principal investigator or co-investigator on an externally-funded research project since 1 January 2014.